Entropy Production for Discrete-Time Markov Processes: Decomposition of Entropy Production

 \subsubsection{Decomposition Based on Mutual Information}

-Total entropy production can be decomposed into the difference between the mutual information of X and Y at time $t$ and X and Y at time $t+1$, and the mutual information in the inverse process (time-reversed process).
+Total entropy production can be decomposed into the difference between the mutual information of X and Y at time $t$ and X and Y at time $t+1$, and the mutual information in the time-reversed process.
+A similar decomposition for another physical quantity has been discussed in \cite{dianaMutualEntropyProduction2014}\footnote{Diana and Esposito introduces mutual entropy production, which is defined by the difference between the total entropy production and marginal entropy production for each subsystems.}, but this decomposition is discussed here for the first time.